magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 Now we need to create a new mount point into the fstab (file system table) sudo nvim /etc/fstab/
-We will see root and home have the same UUID, copy that UUID=XXX	/.snapshots	btrsf	subvol=snapshots	0	0
+We will see root and home have the same UUID, copy that UUID=XXX	/.snapshots	btrfs	subvol=snapshots	0	0

 sudo mount -a
 we should have no error